There are many ways to find the right service for you.

 Once your balance drops below the auto recharge threshold amount, auto recharge will be triggered when you next validate your Metrocard.

-Auto recharge is triggered when the balance drops below the threshold amount.
 When you validate next, the validator will flash both green and yellow lights to indicate that the auto recharge has been added to your Metrocard.

 Your new balance will be displayed, which includes the added auto recharge amount minus the fare deducted for your current journey.